The iOS 18 release date is days away but is your iPhone compatible? These are the eligible devices and new features

 See if your iPhone will have access to iOS 18, as well as the Apple Intelligence beta.

-The big day has finally arrive: Apple will kick off its big It's Glowtime event (you can watch it here and follow Engadget's Apple event liveblog, too) today at 1PM ET, where it's expected to announce the new iPhone 16 lineup, as well as new Apple Watch and AirPods models.
+The big day is finally here: Apple's It's Glowtime event is starting today at 1PM ET (you can watch it here and follow Engadget's Apple event liveblog, too).
+It's expected to announce the new iPhone 16 lineup, as well as new Apple Watch and AirPods models.
 Those phones will have iOS 18 already installed, so you won't have to upgrade at purchase — here's when the iPhone 16 models are expected to hit stores.
-However, if you're not getting one of the new iPhones, you may find that your older phone's operating system isn't supported by Apple.
+But if you're not upgrading to a new iPhone this year, when Apple releases iOS 18, you may find that your older phone's operating system isn't supported anymore.

 Generally each year, some older iPhone models are removed from Apple's iOS eligibility list.
 Last year, for instance, the iPhone 8, iPhone 8 Plus and iPhone X were left off the compatibility list.
 That meant those iPhone owners couldn't update to iOS 17 and missed out on some notable features.